cycloptux/GiselleBot-Documentation/docs/source/game_integrations/mahjongsoul.rst

 .. seealso::
     In order to better understand this module, it's very important that you are familiar with Discord webhooks.
 For more details about this Discord feature, please take a look at `this official guide <https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks>`_.

-By default, the status feed mascot will be the Mahjong Soul character (ship) **San Diego**, and all of the feed messages will be Mahjong Soul-themed.
+By default, the status feed mascot will be the Mahjong Soul character **Ichihime**, and all of the feed messages will be Mahjong Soul-themed.

 The full list of feed messages and monitored transitions can be found `in this Google Spreadsheet <https://docs.google.com/spreadsheets/d/1Pp-jVN2KOlx0e0sg0lUldqfNBqtKXs1cUGXdhHHjpLQ/edit?usp=sharing>`_.